microsoft/botframework-solutions/tools/botskills/docs/refresh.md

 # Refresh Connected Skills

 The `refresh` command allows you to train and publish your existing dispatch model of your **Virtual Assistant**, specifying the Virtual Assistant's coding language using `--cs` or `--ts`.
+This functionality is mainly useful after using the `connect` or `disconnect` command with the `--noRefresh` flag.

 > **Tip:** It's highly advisable to execute this command from the **root folder of your Virtual Assistant bot**, so if you are using the suggested folder structure from the Templates, you may omit most of the optional arguments, as they default to the expected values from the Template's folder structure.